pcannon67/robot-snapshots/README.md

-# Snapshot of ergocub S/N 002
+# Snapshot of ergocub1.1 S/N 002